jayanth-27/jayanth-27/README.md

 ### **About Me** 🤹‍♂️
 - 🌟 Graduate Masters student at **University of Texas at Arlington**.
-- 💼 Ex-Software Engineer with experience at Bosch and Visual IT Solutions.
+- 💼 Software Engineer with internship experience at Bosch and Visual IT Solutions.
 - 🔍 Obsessed with solving problems through **clean code** and **scalable architectures**.
 - 🎯 Currently focusing on **cloud solutions**, **DevOps pipelines**, and building **full-stack applications**.